IntelOrca/biorand/README.md

 3. Run `biorand.exe` and type or browse for your RE2 game directory under the generate box.
 If browsing, select your `bio2 1.10.exe` or `bio2.exe` file.
 4. Configure your settings, click `seed` for a random seed and then click generate.
 5. Run RE2 and select the mod: "BioRand: A Resident Evil Randomizer" from the list.
+6. If you want to play a new seed or configuration, simply update the settings and click generate again.

+The mod will generate a sub directory called `mod_biorand` in your RE2 installation folder.
+In this sub directory will be two log files: `log_pl0.txt` and `log_pl1.txt` for Leon and Claire respectively.
+These log files can be used to find out which doors got connected to which doors and where items got placed which may help you diagnose issues or provide a hint if you are stuck or lost.

+A `.dgml` file for both Leon and Claire is also generated which is a directed graph of the map.
+A DGML file can be converted to an image using third party software such as Visual Studio (+ DGML editor component).

 ## Known issues
 * The game can occasionally crash at the end of playing the sourcenext logo.
 You can work around this issue by skipping the logo, or disabling movies from the REbirth launcher.